thechipexpert/thechipexpert/README.md

 **Process Engineer 2 | 2013 – 2015**
 *	Improved process capability through design of experiments methodology (DOE) that decreased product variation, reduced equipment downtime, and improved yield for a total incremental revenue impact of $10M annually

+**Equipment Engineer 1 | 2011 - 2013**
+* Qualified and procured second-source consumables to reduce equipment maintenance costs by $50k annually

 ### EDUCATION
 ***
 THE UNIVERSITY OF TEXAS AT AUSTIN, McCombs School of Business, Austin, TX | May 2019 \